-Our marina is also home to kayak and paddleboard rentals for exploring the wetlands of Neabsco Creek, Featherstone National Wildlife Refuge, Leesylvania State Park, and the Potomac River.
+Our marina is also home to Potomac Boat rentals, kayaks, paddleboards, and pontoon boat rentals for exploring the wetlands of Neabsco Creek, Featherstone National Wildlife Refuge, Leesylvania State Park, and the Potomac River.
 This service offers a unique and exciting experience for wildlife viewing, fishing, and photography.

 In 1999, Captain Terry Hill joined Butch Hampton in a partnership to modernize and evolve the marina into the state-of-the-art facility that exists today.

 NEABSCO CREEK HISTORY

 First mapped by Captain John Smith in 1608, Neabsco Creek served as an important waterway for trade and commerce throughout the 1700’s.
 Shipyards dotted the Neabsco shoreline, and offered the agricultural industry with a crucial shipping center for sending products to England prior to the American Revolution.
 During the Revolutionary War, the nearby Neabsco Iron Furnaces, developed by John Tayloe, became an critical source of munitions for the American militia.
 The furnace continued operations until the 1920’s.